 - Multichannel Support: Meet your customers where they are with outsourced CSRs trained in using those channels

-Before you start vetting providers, think about which of these benefits are most important to you.
+Before you start vetting customer service outsourcing companies, think about which of these benefits are most important to you.
 In addition to budget constraints, consider what you consider essentials or deal-breakers.
 These could include expertise in a specific channel, 24/7 availability, or even a cultural fit.

 Customize Your Virtual Team Based on Your Needs

-Each service provider will have their own strengths and weaknesses—but there are a few criteria that all of them should meet.
+Service providers will each have their own strengths and weaknesses—but there are a few criteria that all of them should meet.
 The list below covers the basics of each one.

 Average Response Time